 Some people are born with moles and many more people develop moles throughout childhood and young adulthood.
 Once a mole appears, it typically stays the same size, shape and color.
 While moles are common and usually harmless, there are warning signs associated with melanoma, the most dangerous form of skin cancer due to its ability to rapidly grow and spread, to be aware of.
 Changes to an existing mole is a major sign to be on the lookout for.
 Furthermore, moles that suddenly appear in adulthood should also be looked at, especially if it falls into one of the below categories.

 To make it simple to check for signs of melanoma, there’s the ABCDE rule outlined by the American Cancer Society.
-Use the following guidelines to help you determine whether you have any suspicious moles that should be checked by a doctor:
+Use the following guidelines to help you determine whether you have any suspicious moles that should be :

 - Asymmetry – Moles should be symmetrical, meaning each side should be the mirror image of the other.
 If one side is different than the other, you should have it checked by a professional.